Disclaimer: this article includes affiliate links. When you make a purchase through one of our links, we may receive commissions.

 Is it harder to steal keyless cars?

 Location History is a feature that keeps track of the locations you have been and any addresses you type in.
 If you turn it off, your device will use only GPS to know where you are.
 That being said, there is no way to be sure location services and GPS are truly no longer active unless you use a faraday bag.

-Why would I need a Faraday cage?
+Why would I need a Faraday bag?

-Does Faraday cage block WIFI?
+Do Faraday bags block WIFI?

 What is a Faraday bag used for?